surprisetalk/writings/essays/A One-Size-Fits-Most Software Architecture.md

 There should be no conflicting values in your model.
 For instance, choose firstname/lastname or fullname.
 There should be no means for a user to define firstname/lastname _and_ fullname.
 Everything in your system will be "calculated" elsewhere.
 Only define the minimal state necessary.

+You will feel tempted to separate things into "users" and "transactions" from the beginning, but _watch out_ for clumping!
+Think of your entire state/model/database as one, coherent body of data.

 ## Step 3: Like & Subscribe

 Now we need to get data from the storage to the interface.
 Subscription-based models are really nice, but `GET` requests work just as well.